AdobeDocs/analytics.en/help/components/dimensions/sm-core.md

 ---
 # Streaming Media core dimensions

+*This page describes available dimensions when you enable [!UICONTROL Media Core] for a report suite.
+See [Streaming Media core metrics](../metrics/sm-core.md) for available metrics.*

 Streaming Media core dimensions provide basic reporting functionality to data collected through streaming media collection libraries.
 Use of these dimensions require the **[!UICONTROL Adobe Streaming Media Collection Add-on]**.
 Contact your Adobe Account Team for details.

+When you enable **[!UICONTROL Media Core]** under [Media reporting](/help/admin/admin/c-manage-report-suites/c-edit-report-suites/media-management.md), the following dimensions are available:

 | Dimension name | Description | Sent with | Context data variable |
 | --- | --- | --- | --- |